 Spicer Group completed a draft recreation plan which was subsequently available for review at the DARA office, DeWitt City Hall, DeWitt Charter Township offices, and on their respective website.
-The review period from December 10, 2021 through January 10, 2022, was publicized on the city and township websites and Facebook pages.
-The final opportunities for community input occurred at the advertised public hearings held prior to the adoption of the plan, at the DeWitt Charter Township board meeting on January 10, 2022, and at the city council meeting on January 10, 2022.
-At the two January 10, 2022 public hearings, the respective governing bodies passed motions recommending adoption of the Parks and Recreation Master Plan.
-The DeWitt City Council and the DeWitt Township Board both passed resolutions to adopt the recreation plan at their January 10, 2022 meetings.
+The review period from December 12, 2021 through January 10, 2022, was publicized on the city and township websites and Facebook pages.
+The final opportunities for community input occurred at the advertised public hearings held prior to the adoption of the plan, at the DeWitt Charter Township board meeting on January 24, 2022, at the city council meeting on January 24, 2022, and at the DARA board meeting on January 25, 2022.
+At the three January 2022 public hearings, the respective governing bodies passed motions recommending adoption of the Parks and Recreation Master Plan.
+The DeWitt City Council, the DeWitt Township Board, and DARA all passed resolutions to adopt the recreation plan at their January 2022 (the city and township meeting were held on January 24; the DARA meeting was held on January 25) meetings.
 Copies of the recreation plan were transmitted to Clinton County and the Tri-County Regional Planning Commission.
-The Plan was uploaded to the DNR for approval in MONTH of 2022.
-Copies of the notification advertisements, the public hearing minutes, and the resolution are included in Appendix E.
+The Plan was uploaded to the DNR for approval in February, 2022.
+Copies of the notification advertisements, the public hearing minutes, and the resolution are included in Appendix C.

-APPENDIX A - COMMUNITY INPUT SUURVEY

-APPENDIX B - OPEN SPACE REPORT

-APPENDIX C - ADOPTION DOCUMENTS
+APPENDIX A - COMMUNITY INPUT SURVEY APPENDIX B - OPEN SPACE REPORT APPENDIX C - ADOPTION DOCUMENTS